xoidlabs/xoid/README.md

   </a> -->
 </p>

-**xoid** is a framework-agnostic state management library. **X** in its name is an ode to great projects such as Redu**X**, Mob**X** and **X**state.
-It was designed to be simple and scalable.
-It has extensive Typescript support.
+**xoid** (ksoid or zoid) is a framework-agnostic state management library.
+**X** in its name is an ode to great projects such as Redu**X**, Mob**X** and **X**state.

-**xoid** is lightweight (~1kB gzipped), but quite powerful.
-It's composed of building blocks for advanced state management patterns.
-One of the biggest aims of **xoid** is to unify global state, local component state, and finite state machines in a single API.
-While doing all these, it also aims to keep itself approachable for newcomers.
+Its API is the result of careful analyses of different state management tools and paradigms.
+The biggest aim of **xoid** is to unify global state, local component state, and finite state machines in a single, easy to learn API.

+The second aim is to extend the term "framework-agnostic" one step further by taking local component state seriously.
+**xoid** brings the concept of "isomorphic adapter"s.
+With it, you can move business logic out of components in a truly framework-agnostic manner.

+While doing all these, it also cares about its package size (~1kB gzipped), and aims to keep itself approachable for newcomers.
 More features are explained below, and the [documentation website](https://xoid.dev).

 To install, run the following command: